Inter-chain Interactions, Multi-magnon condensation and Strain effect in chain compound NaVOPO$_4$: Introduction

-In this study, we aim to do so by focusing on the compound, NaVOPO$_4$.
-Through density functional theory (DFT) calculations, supplemented with the construction of low energy Hamiltonian and its Wannier representation, we build the spin Hamiltonian.
-The spin Hamiltonian is found to include, other than two leading nearly comparable antiferromagnetic intra-chain interactions, as predicted from susceptibility fit, two other subleading inter-chain interactions.
-Employing exact diagonalization and density matrix renormalization group study of a DFT-inspired model spin Hamiltonian, we establish the important contribution of the sub-leading interactions in introducing frustration in the system, in terms of the competing nature of these interactions.
-This leads to an intriguing phase diagram.
-Due to the competing nature, interestingly at the point when the two subleading terms become equal, thereby compensating each other, the spin gap value can be described by single alternating chain model.
+In this study, we thus revisit the modelling of the compound through rigorous and extensive \textcolor{black}{Density Functional Theory (DFT)} calculations\textcolor{black}{.
+Our calculations are} based on the construction of three-orbital, low-energy Wannier Hamiltonian and solution of total energy calculations of a large number of equations, to rule out the dependency of the derived model on the chosen spin configurations.
+This rigorous \textcolor{black}{study} established a robust nature of intra-chain couplings with an alternation ratio of 0.92 as opposed to 0.98 as predicted from susceptibility fit~\cite{PhysRevB.100.144433}.
+Most importantly, this \textcolor{black}{investigation} resulted in two additional subleading inter-chain interactions, the values of which are found to depend strongly on the chosen spin configurations.
+Employing the exact diagonalization and density matrix renormalization group study of a DFT-inspired model spins Hamiltonian, we establish the important contribution of these sub-leading interactions in introducing \it frustration in the system, in terms of the competing nature of these interactions.
+We map out a intriguing phase diagram in the phase space of subleading inter-chain interactions, rationalized by large variations in their values in first-principles estimates.
+Due to the competing nature, interestingly at the point when the two subleading terms become equal, thereby compensating each other, the spin gap value can be described by a single alternating chain model.
 The gap value reduces in moving away from the compensation point, finally leading to ordered states when one subleading term becomes substantial and completely dominates the other.
-These competing subleading interactions manifest themselves in the excited state properties upon gap closing by the application of an external magnetic field, and a multi-magnon condensed phase is observed.
-Importantly, at the compensation point, although the gap value can be mimicked by a single alternating chain model, the same model will fail to describe the multi-magnon condensed phase.
+These competing subleading interactions, however, manifest themselves in the excited state properties upon gap closing by the application of an external magnetic field, and a multi-magnon condensed phase\cite{Nishimoto_2012, 2015Satoshi, 2009Sudan, 2008Hikihara, 2018Parvej, PhysRevB.76.060407, PARVEJ201696, Shanon_2006_square_lattice, Shanon_2006_triangular_lattice} is observed. \it Importantly, at the compensation point, although the gap value can be mimicked by a single alternating chain model, the same model will fail to describe the multi-magnon condensed phase.
+We compute different thermodynamic properties and compare them with experimental measurements.
+We demonstrate the goodness of the model with sub-leading interactions in capturing the experimental data.
+We further explore the effect of strain.
+The introduction of a moderate amount of uniaxial strain is found to tune the subleading interactions, driving a strain-assisted quantum transition from gapful to a gapless phase.
+Our prediction may be verified in future experiments.